davidmalawey/openSpin/README.md

-# openSpin
+# OpenSpin

-a bearing for everything
+This repository is best [viewed as a webpage](https:/bit.ly/openspinproject)